 The EuroTeQ Engineering University emerges from the EuroTech Universities Alliance.
 The project shows a clear commitment to intra-European cooperation in higher education – to pool strengths and create synergies.
-For the unique project, which aims to design a joint engineering education, TUM and its EuroTech partners have brought two strong partners on board: Tallinn University of Technology (TalTech) and the Czech Technical University in Prague (CTU).

 Together with our regional and European partners, EuroTeQ shares a common understanding of the competencies that engineers will need to have in the future, in order to understand social processes, implement innovations for the benefit of people, and design sustainable value creation processes.